-There are a number of other key ways in which you can act on efficiencies to help reach net zero, and they're specifically related to employing technologies.
-Reducing waste through Digital Twin technology (which creates a digital replica of physical assets)6 and additive manufacturing (3D printing) are two such examples.
+There are a number of key ways in which you can act on efficiencies to help reach net zero.
+Reducing waste through Digital Twin technology (which creates a digital replica of physical assets)7 and additive manufacturing (3D printing) are two such examples.

 Additive manufacturing boosts digital flexibility and efficiency.
 This is through tools that direct hardware to deposit material, one layer on top of each other, in incredibly precise geometric shapes.
-The result is lighter and stronger parts and systems.7 It reduces lead times and generates opportunities that extend a product's life cycle, and so lends itself to the circular economy.8
+The result is lighter and stronger parts and systems.
+It reduces lead times and generates opportunities that extend a product's life cycle, and so lends itself to the circular economy.
+9